-I have a colleague who uses a high-end Samsung device, which by default doesn’t allow its SMS app to send a text that contains more than 160 words as an SMS.
-If the number of words exceeds 160, it automatically converts to MMS, which the receiver doesn’t always receive.
+I have a colleague who uses a high-end Samsung device, which does not allow its default SMS app to send a text that contains more than 160 words.
+In other words, if the number of words exceeds 160, it automatically gets converted into MMS, which the recipient may not receive.
 To fix this problem, he had to use an alternative SMS app, which was, in his case, Facebook Messenger.

 In a blog-post in Facebook Newsroom, David Marcus, VP of Messaging Products, wrote, “You can make video and voice calls while at the same time not needing to know someone’s phone number.”